- CJ Charlebois-Melendy

 Annette Macias-Hoag, DNP, MHA, BSN, RN

-Dr. Macias-Hoag is senior vice president and chief nursing officer for the UVM Health Network (UVMHN).
-Established in 2021, this is a new position for UVMHN, the goals of which are overseeing the integration and alignment of nursing care across the system.
-Prior to joining UVMHN, Dr. Macias-Hoag assisted in the development, implementation and oversight of centers dedicated to providing medical services to the unaccompanied minors crossing the border in Texas.
+Dr. Macias-Hoag is executive vice president, chief nursing and patient care officer for Rochester Regional Health.
+Prior to joining Rochester Regional Health, she was the senior vice president and chief nursing officer for the UVM Health Network.
+Dr. Macias-Hoag assisted in the development, implementation and oversight of centers dedicated to providing medical services to the unaccompanied minors crossing the border in Texas.
 She also served as the vice president, health system and service line operations at The University of Texas Medical Branch (UTMB).
 Before joining UTMB, Dr. Macias-Hoag was the director of patient care at the Heart Vascular Institute at Memorial Hermann Texas Medical Center.
 There, she was responsible for the direction and leadership of operational and clinical activities for the cardiothoracic surgery units, nursing services as well as neuroscience clinical areas and house-wide telemetry.

 In 2008, Dr. Macias-Hoag was invited to join a team to build a new hospital for the Baylor College of Medicine in Houston, Texas.
 During this time, she served as director of clinical services where she oversaw operational, financial, programmatic and personnel activities for the Baylor clinics and Hospital pulmonary care services, emergency care programs, endoscopy services and nursing services.